stonebraker/lap/docs/v0.2/README.md

 ## Feedback

-This specification is under active development.
-Feedback is welcome but expect the protocol to change significantly before stabilization.
+This specification is complete and ready for implementation.
+Feedback and contributions are welcome to improve the protocol and reference implementation.

 ---

-**Last Updated**: August 2025
+**Last Updated**: January 2025
-**Status**: Preview / Unstable
+**Status**: Complete / Open to Use
-**Target Release**: TBD
+**Implementation**: Reference implementation available